-The applicants requested the court on different occasions to suspend the Migration Department’s decisions and apply interim measures so as to enable them to attend court hearings. (para.
+The applicants requested the Vilnius Court to suspend the Migration Department’s decisions on different occasions and apply interim measures so as to enable them to attend court hearings. (para.
 12) Since the decisions of the Migration Department had been adopted without hearing them in person, the applicants requested for the right to be heard in court.
 However, these requests were denied by the Vilnius Regional Administrative Court and the Supreme Administrative Court. (para.
-12) They held that the purpose of interim measures was to ensure the smooth execution of courts’ decisions and not parties’ procedural rights.
-Since the applicants were already represented by a lawyer practising in Lithuania and had access to case files and could submit requests or appeals electronically, the Courts found that none of the grounds for ordering interim measures provided for by law were present.
+12) They held that the interim measures were intended to ensure the smooth execution of courts’ decisions and not parties’ procedural rights.
+Since the applicants were already represented by a lawyer practising in Lithuania, had access to case files and could submit requests or appeals electronically, the Courts found that none of the grounds for ordering interim measures provided for by law were satisfied .

 On 28 October 2016, the Vilnius Court dismissed the appeals of the first, second and third applicants.
-It noted that as per the information relayed by the SSD which was further substantiated by testimonies of police officers and official reports, the applicants had behaved violently at the Forum venues in Trakai and Vilnius.
+It noted that as per the information relayed by the SSD which was further substantiated by testimonies of police officers and official reports, the applicants had behaved aggressively at the Forum venues in Trakai and Vilnius.
 On 8 March 2016, they had deceived security staff to gain access to the venues, and had provoked confrontations with some participants and security guards.
-Despite being warned by the police, the very next day the applicants had provoked yet another conflict by filming the residents at a hotel in Vilnius where the participants had been staying.
+Despite being warned by the police, the very next day the applicants had instigated yet another conflict by filming the residents at a hotel in Vilnius where the participants had been staying.
 The Vilnius Court, in its assessment of the threat posed to national security by the applicants, noted that, “according to partly declassified material provided by the SSD, the applicants belonged to ‘the President’s Pool’—a group of Russian journalists accredited to regularly cover the activities of the President of Russia and the top Russian government officials.” (para.
 15) While some of the information relayed by the SSD had already been declassified, a complete declassification of such information would be injurious to public interest and national security.
 At the hearing, a representative of the SSD had already been interrogated, and he had confirmed that the remaining part of the classified information was accurate. (para.
-16) Since the applicants had arrived in Lithuania together, they had a common purpose, worked for the same media company and had acted in a coordinated manner—hence, as a group, they posed a threat to national security.
+16) Since the applicants had arrived in Lithuania together, they had a common purpose, worked for the same media company and had acted in a coordinated manner, they could be judged as a threat to national security together.
 The Vilnius Court found that “in totality, their presence had constituted a real and evident threat to national security.” (para.
 18) Lastly, the Vilnius Court also noted that the expulsion and entry ban on the applicants had not affected their rights under Article 10 of the Convention.
 This punishment was not imposed due to their propagation of ideas, but rather, due to their inciting actions that had threatened national security.
+The penalty was also considered proportionate since they had no familial or social ties to Lithuania.
 The appeal of the fourth applicant was also dismissed on similar grounds by the Vilnius Court on 3 November 2016. (para.
 20)